itk-dev-rpa/Robot-Framework/README.md

 * src/process.py
 * Feel free to add more files as needed.

-4. Make sure the smtp setup in error_screenshot.py is setup to your needs.
+4. Make sure the smtp setup in error_screenshot.py is set up to your needs.

 When the robot is run from OpenOrchestrator the main.bat file is run. main.bat does a few things: